Moth13/finance_tracker/README.md

 # finance_tracker
 A personal finance tracker backend and UI, using postgresql, golang, gin, htmx and css.

+This is a show off project, still in development.

+It shows a list of transactions, associated to account, category, month, having a screen to show current and future state.

+Goal is to make it deploy on the cloud.

 ## Installation

-Make sure you have installed golang and docker.
+Make sure you have installed golang.

 ```
 git clone https://github.com/Moth13/finance_tracker.git